hashicorp/design-system/website/docs/components/alert/partials/content/content.md

   </A.Description>
 </Hds::Alert>

-If the link requires more prominence, consider using the `primary` color.
+If there is only one link within the `compact` alert, it’s acceptable to use the `primary` color, but this will result in increased prominence and elevated hierarchy.

 <Hds::Alert @type="compact" @color="success" as |A|>
   <A.Description>